prodionov/task02/readme.md

 POST **/odds** Get horse names and odds for the event

 The endpoint requires an authorization token in the header and the event url in the request body.
-The project is build for skybet and event url has the following format: "https://m.skybet.com/horse-racing/funabashi/event/31913732"
+The project is built for skybet and the event url has the following format: "https://m.skybet.com/horse-racing/funabashi/event/31913732"

 **Request**
 Curl example: